Madonna, et al. v. State of Arizona ("Strict Compliance" for Initiatives)

 "The history of [Arizona's] constitution and its adoption . . . shows beyond the possibility of contradiction that the people themselves . . . meant to exercise their supreme sovereign power directly to a far greater extent than had been done in the past, and that the legislative authority, acting in a representative capacity only, was in all respects intended to be subordinate to direct action by the people."
 Whitman v.
 Moore, 59 Ariz.
 211, 220 (1942).

 We're proud to stand alongside our fellow plaintiffs: Matthew Madonna, Sandy Bahr, Animal Defense League of Arizona, Friends of ASBA, and Planned Parenthood Advocates of Arizona in this suit to preserve Arizonans' constitutional right to direct democracy and our constitutional system of separation of powers.

-Status: After a two-day hearing in Maricopa County Superior Court, Judge Sherry Stephens dismissed the complaint as not yet ripe for judicial review.
-We appealed that decision to Arizona Court of Appeals and additionally requested the Arizona Supreme Court accept transfer of the case.
+Status: This case is now over.
+After a two-day hearing in Maricopa County Superior Court, Judge Sherry Stephens dismissed the complaint as not yet ripe for judicial review.
+The Arizona Court of Appeals affirmed that decision and the Arizona Supreme Court declined to review the case.

 - Amicus Brief Filed by Arizonans for Clean Elections and Louis Hoffman in support of Plaintiffs' Application for Preliminary Injunction

 Arizona Advocacy Network, et al. v.
 State of Arizona, et al. (Clean Elections and "Dark Money")

 Summary: When Arizona's voters created Clean Elections back in 1998, we changed our state's politics for the better, empowering ordinary Arizonans to run for office and promoting transparency and confidence in our elections.
 The Clean Elections Act created a bipartisan Commission empowered to enforce the law, so that powerful corporate interests would have to adhere to the same rules of the road as everyone else.